Position

 • Bachelor's degree in Engineering or a related field; Master's degree preferred.

-• Minimum of 10 years of experience in engineering management, with at least 5 years in a leadership role.
+• Minimum of 10 years of experience in an engineering leadership role, with at least 5 years in a senior management position.

-• Proven track record of successfully managing engineering projects from conception to completion.
+• Proven track record of successfully managing engineering projects and teams.

-• Strong knowledge of engineering principles, practices, and technologies.
+• Strong understanding of engineering principles, practices, and technologies.

 • Excellent leadership, communication, and interpersonal skills.